 Smart Modules are additional plug-in features you can add to your project.

-Currently, the Smart Modules available are Time Series Database (TSDB), Webhooks, and Google Analytics.
+Currently, the Smart Modules available are Time Series Database (TSDB), Webhooks, Google Analytics, and Kinesis.
 These can be found under the "Smart Modules" tab on the Developer Console.

 Time Series Database